ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 ## High Level Steps for setting up the cluster as online install
 ----------------------------------------------------------------
+**Note** : Please follow these steps in sequence using the steps below, and come back here to navigate after each section link you click and complete it.

 * [Step 1: Order a VCD](#order-a-vcd)
 * [Step 2: Installing the Bastion and initial network configuration](#installing-the-bastion-and-initial-network-configuration)